 This section tells you how to make your air system work for you.
-Your comfort control system uses ozone-friendly refrigerant.
+Your comfort control system with air conditioning uses ozone-friendly refrigerant.

 With these systems, you can control the heating, cooling and ventilation in your vehicle.
 Your vehicle also has a flow-through ventilation system described later in this section.